From your child’s iOS mobile device, download Forcefield for Child Device from the App Store and follow the prompts.

 Next, you will be asked whether this computer is used just by one child, or is shared between multiple users (which can also include you).
 If the computer is likely to be shared, select Multiple Users so that users will have the ability to sign in and sign out on the same computer.
 You can also change this in Settings later.

-Forcefield’s App Sleeper function allows you to sleep and wake apps, games and social networks on your children’s iPhones, iPads and iPod Touch devices.
-First you must have installed Forcefield on the child's device.
-If you have not yet done so, open Safari from your child's mobile device, go to InstallFF.me, log in and follow the steps.
-You can then use the App Sleeper either by logging into your Parent Dashboard at my.forcefield.me or by using the Parent App.
+Forcefield’s App Sleeper function allows you to sleep and wake apps, games and social networks on your children’s mobile devices.
+You must first install Forcefield for Child Device on your child's device.
+If you have not yet done so, from your child's device, go to Google Play or the App Store, download Forcefield for Child Device and follow the prompts.
+You can then use the App Sleeper either by logging into your Parent Dashboard at my.forcefield.me or by using the Parent App from your mobile device.

 You can use the App Sleeper in three ways:

 1) To sleep apps on demand, select the child, select App Sleeper, and select Sleep Apps Now.
-Apps will sleep on your child’s mobile device until you select Wake Apps.
-Now.
+Apps will sleep on your child’s mobile device until you select Wake Apps Now.

 1) If you have used the App Sleeper on demand, apps will stay asleep until you wake them manually by using the Wake Apps Now button.
-If no Wake Apps Now command is received after 12 hours, apps will automatically awaken.
+If no Wake Apps Now command is received after 12 hours, apps will automatically wake.